Want to stay ahead of your competitors? Figure out their marketing strategies, improve upon them, and adapt them to your own business.

 There is also an Enterprise option, the price of which can be negotiated.

-Adplexity is another competitor spying tool.
+Adplexity is another spying tool that gives a tough time to its competitors.
 It offers a variety of plans and in-depth filtering options.

 AdPlexity has similar research capabilities as WhatRunsWhere.
 You can find results based on publisher, domain, and keyword.

 You also get access to information such as which devices and browsers a landing page is being displayed on.